xlab-si/xopera-docs/docs/introduction.rst

     The xOpera components.

-Currently a set of components is presented in figure :numref:`xopera_architecture`, where we can point out:
+Currently a set of components is presented in figure :numref:`xopera_architecture`.
+This documentation covers all the xOpera tools.

+We can point out the following tools:

 - :ref:`xOpera CLI (opera)` is a command line interface to the **xOpera library** for deploying TOSCA templates and CSARs.